linker3000/MeshBop/README.md

 **Important: Meshtastic firmware (currently) sends and receives TEXTMSG messages to / from the first (primary) Meshtastic channel, so if you want to use this application in a private group, that group MUST be set as the FIRST channel on the Meshtastic node hooked up for messaging.
 Further notes below.**

-The setup used to develop this app comprises a Seeed studios Xiao ESP32 + SX1262 Meshtastiuc kit and a Raspberry Pi Zero 2W.
+The setup used to develop this app comprises a Seeed studios XIAO ESP32 + SX1262 Meshtastic kit and a Raspberry Pi Zero 2W.
 This makes for an easy build because there is a script for the Pi that sets up most of Node-RED.
 This documentation is based on that setup.

 <div align="center">
 <img src="images/devboard-sm.jpg" alt="Devboard" width="640">